 To increase the efficiency of the Otto cycle is possible by the increase in the compression ratio.
 Along with this, we can also increase the efficiency of the Otto cycle by using the working fluid with high specific heat.

 We have discussed the different processes in the Otto cycle and the efficiency of the cycle and how we can increase the efficiency of the Otto cycle by changing certain parameters in the engine.
-Please let us know your thoughts in the comment section below.
+If you have anything to say about this topic, Please let us know your thoughts in the comment section below.